-The Orders API enables merchants to process orders received through Buy on Google.
-Through this API, participating merchants can:
+resource enables merchants to process orders they receive through Buy on Google.

 described in Service account key.

 For additional information, see Configure a Google Console Project.

 - Assign the Buy on Google Order Manager role

 - See Assign Order Manager Role.
 Add this to the Google Service Account (GSA) that you created in the previous step.
 Do this for any

 ordersresource or access the Orders view in Merchant Center.